-Payday loans carry huge interest fees, and several penalty charges, that only fattens up the original amount with time.
+Payday loans carry huge interest fees and several penalty charges that only fatten up the original amount with time.

-There are several consumers in our country, spread over all the states, who are in dire need of cash advance loans (payday loan is the biggest example of such type of loans), because of poor financial health.
+There are several consumers in our country, spread over all the states, who are in dire need of cash advance loans (payday loans are the biggest example of such type of loans), because of poor financial health.

-But, payday loans are dangerous, and many debtors in reality have their lives ruined in the hands of payday loan lenders, or creditors.
+But payday loans are dangerous, and many debtors in reality have their lives ruined at the hands of payday loan lenders or creditors.

 Payday lending, in its true sense, is not banned in W.V.

-But, the laws written in the state code, states very clearly, that even if any lender services payday loans, then he can no way charge interest rates more than what is permitted by the W.V state law.
+But the law is written in the state code, state very clearly, that even if any lender services payday loans, then he can in no way charge interest rates more than what is permitted by W.V. state law.

-And, by now nearly all of us know, that payday loans are, in originality, not made up of huge principal amounts, rather what makes them so difficult to pay off, is the accelerated interest charges.
+And by now nearly all of us know that payday loans are, in originality, not made up of huge principal amounts, rather what makes them so difficult to pay off are the accelerated interest charges.

 This is where West Virginia has come up with 3 sets of unique laws and regulations in its state code.

-Below is the summarization of the regulations of Payday lending, as per West Virginia State Code:
+Below is a summary of the regulations for Payday lending, as per the West Virginia State Code:

-To keep in mind, the interest rate is also included in the 31% range.
-Hope you get why payday lenders find it a dooming business, to service cash advance loans, in West Virginia.
+Keep in mind, the interest rate is also included in the 31% range.
+Hope you get why payday lenders find it a dooming business to service cash advance loans in West Virginia.

-If any payday lender issues an interest rate, greater than what permitted by the given state code, then the loan agreement may get subjected to a total cancellation of all interest fees for that specific loan term and agreement.
+If any payday lender issues an interest rate greater than what is permitted by the given state code, then the loan agreement may be subject to a total cancelation of all interest fees for that specific loan term and agreement.

-Most importantly, the lender, if found offering usurious interest charges, may have to reimburse the debtor by an amount equal to four times of all agreed interest payments.
+Most importantly, the lender, if found offering usurious interest charges, may have to reimburse the debtor with an amount equal to four times all agreed interest payments.

 Or a minimum of $100 (whichever is greater) in any such situation!

-If a payday lender files any lawsuit against a debtor upon the event of loan default, then the debtor can plea to the lawsuit as per the general terms, and has full authority to bring out any evidence that proves the loan agreement to be usurious.
+If a payday lender files any lawsuit against a debtor in the event of a loan default, then the debtor can plea to the lawsuit as per the general terms, and has full authority to bring out any evidence that proves the loan agreement to be usurious.

-On the other hand if the court sees, that by paying huge interest fees, over the course of time, the debtor has exceeded the amount (based on legal rates and original principal amount), then the debtor wins the lawsuit, and will get the excess difference as a compensation from the lender.
+On the other hand, if the court sees that by paying huge interest fees, over the course of time, the debtor has exceeded the amount (based on legal rates and original principal amount), then the debtor wins the lawsuit and will get the excess difference as compensation from the lender.

 However, things might not be as easy as it seems, if a debtor has willfully signed an agreement with a lender, where the usurious money lending terms are clearly stated.

-Due to the above mentioned clauses, payday loans are not a profitable business for most of the lenders and/or financial institutions.
+Due to the above-mentioned clauses, payday loans are not a profitable business for most lenders and/or financial institutions.

 Feel free to share this with people who are in need of this information.